Ryu Hyo-young: Career

-2010–15: Debut and acting debut
+2010–15: Debut with Five Dolls and acting debut

 Ryu made her debut as a member of Coed School in 2010.
 The group debuted on September 30, 2010.
 The group was later separated into a female unit and a male unit.

 In that same year, Ryu was cast in KBS' teen drama Jungle Fish 2.
 She also took part in the 80th Miss Chunhyang pageant and subsequently won it.

 In 2011, Ryu joined Coed School's female unit, F-ve Dolls.
 The unit made their debut on February 17.
 The unit later became an independent group after her agency decided not to reform Coed School.
 The same year, she starred in MBC's romantic comedy drama The Greatest Love playing a popular singer.

 In October 2012, Ryu was cast in KBS' teen drama School 2013.
 She next starred in weekend drama 12 Years Promise, and the 100-episode daily drama Family Secret.

 On March 10, 2015 MBK Entertainment confirmed that F-ve Dolls had decided to disband.
 In August 2015, following F-ve Dolls' disbandment, it was reported that Ryu had requested to terminate her contract with MBK Entertainment.

-2016–present: Acting career
+2016–present: Acting activities and label change

 In March 2016, it was confirmed that her request to terminate her contract with MBK Entertainment was accepted.
 Ryu later signed an exclusive contract with Y Team Company in August 2017.
 The same year, she was cast as the lead role in MBC's daily drama Golden Pouch.

 In 2018, Ryu was cast in the historical TV series Grand Prince.
 The series achieved a rating of 5.6% for its finale, becoming the highest rated TV Chosun series since the network's establishment in 2011.

 She was cast as female lead in weekend series Be Meal under the new stage name Jung Woo-yeon.

 As of 2020, she was signed to Big Picture Entertainment.